-In 1224, in his notable poem Battle of the Wines, Henry d’Andeli tells the story of a famous wine tasting organized by the French king Philip Augustus.
+In 1224—in his poem Battle of the Wines—Henry d’Andeli tells the story of a famous wine tasting organized by the French king Philip Augustus.
 In this tasting, samples from across Europe were tasted and judged by an English priest.
-The priest classified the wines as either ‘celebrated‘ in the case of those which pleased him or ‘excommunicated‘ for those that did not.
-With the rise of the industrial revolution and the growth of international trade, the wine industry has become a $354.7 billion global market.
-But wine quality cannot be ascertained ex-ante, for this reason, the industry faces an information asymmetry problem.
-The producer, distributor or retailer involved in the economic transaction often possesses greater material knowledge than the general consumer.
-Where this is the case, systems emerge which attempt to address this information imbalance.
+The priest classified the wines as either ‘celebrated‘, in the case of those which pleased him, or ‘excommunicated‘ for those that did not.
+Today, the wine industry is a $354.7 billion global market.
+Irrespective of size, the industry contends with an unenviable challenge.
+Wine quality cannot be ascertained ex-ante.
+For this reason, the industry contends with an information asymmetry problem.
+The producer, distributor or retailer involved in each economic transaction commonly possesses greater material knowledge than the general consumer.
+Where this is the case, systems emerge which attempt to address this imbalance.
 Filmmakers spend millions creating trailers, in literature, there are renowned awards such as the Booker Prize, and in the wine industry there have been scores and competitions.
 From well-established, renowned international awards to small, emerging regional competitions, the format and scale is broad and diverse.
 However, in a marketplace where applications like Vivino provide consumers with immediate community-generated reviews, whether competitions are effective tools in establishing objective, qualitative benchmarks to aid purchasing decisions or simply serve as revenue-generating fruitless endeavours is not altogether clear.
-In this article, I explore the research on wine competitions and discuss what producers should consider before entering their wines.
+In this article, I dissect the research on wine competitions and discuss what producers should consider before entering their wines.

 The reasons for entering a wine competition are as broad and diverse as the competitions themselves.
 While traditionally it was hoped that medals issued in competitions would serve as qualitative benchmarks for consumers and producers, emerging competitions, particularly regional awards, are focussing more intensely on the marketing opportunity afforded by their competition.
 I am aware of at least one UK-based competition which asks prospective judges to declare their social media followings in their initial application.
 It is commonplace for competitions to tout the benefits associated with entering, these often include the ability to augment price, qualitative benchmarking against peers, increased recognition, better-informed consumer decision making, and marketing exposure.
 Whilst it may be true that data can be found to support some of these claims, it is misleading to suggest that all competitions are equal in what they are able to offer, or that this data is static, in that what was true at a point in time is true thereafter.
 What a producer can expect to benefit from entering a competition depends very much on the nature of the market, the way the wines are judged and medals awarded, and the size and prestige of the competition.